Spin-Transfer Torque on Curved Surfaces: A Generalized Thiele Formalism

 The translational and the oscillatory motions are compared in Fig.~\ref{fig:trajes}(a,b).

 For a straight cylinder ($R\to\infty$), one has $V_g=0$, $\Upsilon=0$ and consequently $u_{\text{w}}=0$.
 In this case, the translational motion occurs only under the condition $\alpha=\beta$.
 This is consistent with previous results~\cite{Wang-PRB-2023,Wang2019}.
 A direct consequence of the new CCD term $D^u_{11}$ is the change in the condition of a guaranteed translational motion, namely $\Upsilon>1$, instead of the condition $\alpha=\beta$ relevant for the planar systems~\cite{Thiaville05}.
 Within the plane $(\alpha,\beta)$, the condition $\Upsilon>1$ determines a 2D area surrounding the line $\alpha=\beta$, as illustrated in Fig.~\ref{fig:trajes}(c).
 The critical velocity $u_{\mathrm{w}}$ becomes infinitely large at the boundary of the region determined by the condition $|\Upsilon|=1$, see Fig.~\ref{fig:trajes}(d).
+For the case of one-dimensional skyrmion motion along the toroidal coordinate, the action of the $D^u_{\mu\nu}$ is equivalent to a rescaling of the nonadiabatic parameter $\beta_{\text{eff}}=\beta(1+D^u_{11}/D)$.
+Note that $\beta_{\text{eff}}=\beta_{\text{eff}}(\vartheta_0)$ depends on the skyrmion position.
+The condition $\Upsilon>1$ means that there exists a trajectory $\vartheta=\vartheta_0$ such that the condition $\alpha=\beta_{\text{eff}}(\vartheta_0)$ holds.
+Note that the modification of the Walker limit \eqref{eq:uw} is valid for the toroidal geometry, and it can have a different form for the other geometries.

 \textit{Conclusions.---} We generalized the Thiele equation for the case of the current-driven skyrmion dynamics along a thin curvilinear film.
-We demonstrated that curvature-induced modification of the spin-transfer torques results in two additional terms in the Thiele equation, namely the symmetric $D_{\alpha\beta}^u$ and antisymmetric $G^u_{\alpha\beta}$ tensors.
-Within the approximations used (linear order in the principal curvatures and neglecting curvature-induced skyrmion deformation), the antisymmetric tensor vanishes.
+We demonstrated that curvature-induced modification of the spin-transfer torques results in two additional terms in the Thiele equation, namely $D_{\mu\nu}^u$ and $G^u_{\mu\nu}$ tensors.
+Within the approximations used (linear order in the principal curvatures and neglecting curvature-induced skyrmion deformation), tensor $G_{\mu\nu}^u$ vanishes.
 However, its presence may be important for more accurate models of skyrmions or for the Thiele dynamics of other topological solitons.
-As an example, we considered the motion of a skyrmion along a toroidal surface and showed that the presence of the tensor $D_{\alpha\beta}^u$ extends the condition of the Walker limit and leads to the additional Hall effect in the skyrmion dynamics.
+As an example, we considered the motion of a skyrmion along a toroidal surface and showed that the presence of the tensor $D_{\mu\nu}^u$ extends the condition of the Walker limit and leads to the additional Hall effect in the skyrmion dynamics.
 It is worth mentioning that we have also developed a new framework to describe the skyrmion on a curved surface, based on the geodesic polar coordinates.

 \textit{Acknowledgments.---} In Brazil, we thank Capes (Grant N. 001) and INCT/CNPq - Spintr{{\^o}nica e Nanoestruturas Magn\'eticas Avan\c{c}adas (INCT-SpinNanoMag), CNPq 406836/2022-1.
 In Chile we acknowledge CEDENNA under grant CIA250002 from ANID.
 M. Castro acknowledges Proyecto ANID Fondecyt Postdoctorado 3240112.
 V.K. acknowledges financial support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the W{\"u}rzburg-Dresden Cluster of Excellence ctd.qmat – Complexity, Topology and Dynamics in Quantum Matter (EXC 2147, project-id 390858490).
 K.Y. acknowledges financial support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant No. YE 232/2-1.